Last updated: 30 January 2023

 The Board has two sub-committees as follows:

-- Audit Committee: This committee oversees the integrity of the financial results of Checkit.
-It engages and works with the external auditor and group management.
-It reviews and reports to the Board on significant issues including estimates and judgements made in connection with the preparation of the group financial statements.
-The Audit Committee also has a key role in the oversight of the effectiveness of risk management.
-Full details of the report of the Audit Committee are set out in the annual report.
+It engages and works with the external financial auditor and Group management.
+It reviews and reports to the Board on significant issues including estimates and judgements made in connection with the preparation of the Group financial statements.

-- Remuneration Committee: This committee ensures that the group’s Executive remuneration policy is aligned to the implementation of the Checkit strategy and shareholder interests, after considering the views of shareholders.
-The committee seeks to establish a policy that is designed to motivate, retain and attract Executives of the high calibre necessary for a business of Checkit’s complexity, international scope and ambitions.
-Full details of the report of the Remuneration Committee can be found in the annual report.
+This Committee ensures that the Group’s Executive remuneration policy is aligned to the implementation of the Company strategy and shareholder interests.
+The Committee seeks to establish a remuneration policy that is designed to motivate, retain and attract Executives of the calibre necessary to achieve the Group’s strategic ambitions.
+The Remuneration Committee met 5 times during FY23.

-Given the current size and complexity of the group the Board does not currently consider that a nominations committee is required and the Board as a whole leads the process for Board appointments and succession planning for key senior executives, whilst reserving its right to establish a committee for any specific appointment process.
+Given the current size and complexity of the Group, the Board does not currently consider that a nominations committee is required.

 10. Principle: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders